The Man Who Was Thursday: BBC radio adaptations

 There have been at least three adaptations broadcast by BBC radio over the years.

 On Sunday 13 July 1947, the BBC broadcast a live theatrical adaptation by Cecil Chesterton and Ralph Neale, which was produced by Jan Bussell and starred Harold Scott as Thursday, Peter Bull as Sunday, Stringer Davis as Comrade Witherspoon, Arnold Diamond as Colonel du Croix, Richard Goolden as Friday, and Campbell Singer as Wednesday.

+A 90-minute adaptation was broadcast in 1975, dramatised by Ronald Barton and with John Samson as Thursday and Trevor Martin as Sunday.
+This adaptation was preserved in an off-air recording that was later discovered by the Radio Circle and re-broadcast on BBC Radio 4 Extra in 2024 as part of a strand called "Hidden Treasures".

 In 1986 the BBC broadcast a four-part series dramatised by Peter Buckman and directed by Glyn Dearman.
 It featured Michael Hadley as Thursday/Gabriel Syme, Natasha Pyne as Rosamond and Edward de Souza as Wednesday/The Marquis de St. Eustache.

 In 2005 the BBC broadcast the novel as read by Geoffrey Palmer, as thirteen half-hour parts.
 It has been re-broadcast several times since then, including in 2008 (one hundred years after first publication) 2016 and 2020.